A unique approach to discovery

 gradient-divider

-MapLight’s innovative discovery platform combines three key technologies that provide us with unique insights into atypical neural circuits.
+MapLight’s multi-pronged discovery platform combines three key technologies that provide us with unique insights into atypical neural circuits.
 Optogenetics identifies the function of key cell types in the brain.
 Transcriptomics provides a library of potential therapeutic targets within these cells.
-STARmap enables us to visualize those targets in neural circuits of intact brain tissue.
-Together, these tools are driving the development of multiple first-in-class, highly targeted therapies for the most difficult-to-treat brain disorders and symptoms.
+STARmap enables us to visualize these targets in neural circuits of intact brain tissue.
+Together, these tools are driving the development of multiple first-in-class, targeted therapies for difficult-to-treat brain disorders and symptoms.

 Optogenetics